-or take any other action relative thereto.
+.

 Resident Fran Fortino requested clarification on how the funds for the recycling and solid waste revolving fund are determined.
 Fred Baron informed him that the levels are set as the same as the previous years.
 No other questions.

 Moderator declared article passed in the affirmative